Czech Car Brands

 Jawa Logo

 The legendary brand originated in 1929 in Tynce nad Sazawa on the initiative of František Janeczek, who acquired the Wanderer division.
-At first, the company was positioned only as a motorcycle company, supplying its products to more than 120 countries around the world.
+At first, the company was positioned only as a motorcycle company, supplying its products to more than 120 countries worldwide.
 The 350 Californian model (1970s) was particularly popular.

 The Czech manufacturer released its first passenger car in 1934.
-It was JAWA 700, created on the basis of DKW.
+It was JAWA 700, created based on DKW.
 Three years later, a modernized version of JAWA 600 Minor appeared.
-The production of cars was carried out in small batches and did not stop even during the Second World War.
+Car production was carried out in small batches and did not stop even during the Second World War.

 Hyundai Motor Manufacturing Czech